azizulkawser/Medical_text_analyzer/README.md

    - `ctakes/installation_dir`: Set this to the directory where cTakes Clinical Pipeline is installed.
    - `ctakes/input_dir`: Set this to the directory where input data will be processed.
    - `ctakes/output_dir`: Set this to the directory where cTakes output will be saved.
-   - `ctakes/pipeline_key`: Set this to your cTakes pipeline key.
+   - `ctakes/pipeline_key`: Set this to your cTakes pipeline UMLS API key.

    - `stanford_parser/path_to_jar`: Set this to the path of the Stanford Parser JAR file.
    - `stanford_parser/path_to_models_jar`: Set this to the path of the Stanford Parser models JAR file.